Optable/optable-pair-cli/README.md

 make build
 ```

 The successfully compiled binary will be located in `bin/opair`.
+Alternatively, you can download the latest released binary [here](https://github.com/Optable/optable-pair-cli/releases/latest).

 # Usage
 ## Preparing the Input File